Germany mourns 80,000 COVID dead in national service | DW | 18.04.2021

 How Germany will mourn COVID victims

-Merkel and Steinmeier are attending a morning service at Kaiser Wilhelm Memorial Church — a memorial in Berlin against war and destruction.
+Merkel and Steinmeier first attended a morning service at Kaiser Wilhelm Memorial Church — a memorial in Berlin against war and destruction.

 Later, they will take part in a ceremony at the capital's Konzerthaus, where the president will make a speech.